selfcommunity/api-docs/source/includes/endpoints/_user.md

 ```

-`POST /api/v2/user/me/connection/accept/`
+`POST /api/v2/user/{id}/connection/accept/`

-This endpoint accept a connection to a user
+This endpoint accept a request connection of the user identified by {id}.

 > Body parameter